rinvex/laravel-repositories/README.md

 ### Flexible & Granular Caching

-**Rinvex Repository** has an powerful, yet simple and granular caching system, that handles almost every edge case.
+**Rinvex Repository** has a powerful, yet simple and granular caching system, that handles almost every edge case.
 While you can enable/disable your application's cache as a whole, you have the flexibility to enable/disable cache individually per repository, or even more granularly for every method call!
 That gives you the ability to except certain queries from being cached even if the method is normally cached by default.

 Let's see what caching levels we can control:

-- **Whole application cache**
+#### Whole Application Cache

 Checkout Laravel's [Cache](https://laravel.com/docs/5.2/cache) documentation for more details.

-- **Per repository cache**
+#### Repository Cache

 Enable/Disable cache per repository:
 ```php
 // Enable cache for the whole repository
 $repository->enableCache(true);